 Ninety-eight per cent of signatories have set interim targets for or before 2030, and over a quarter (26 per cent) have a first target of next year, in 2025.

-Furthermore, 51 per cent of disclosing signatories use Paris Aligned Investment Initiative’s Net Zero Investment Framework; 22 per cent use Science Based Targets initiative for Financial Institutions; 14 per cent use the Net Zero Asset Owner Alliance Target Setting Protocol, 12% use a combination of the above methodologies, and 10 per cent chose to use their own unique methodology.
+Furthermore, 51 per cent of disclosing signatories use Paris Aligned Investment Initiative’s Net Zero Investment Framework; 22 per cent use Science Based Targets initiative for Financial Institutions; 14 per cent use the Net Zero Asset Owner Alliance Target Setting Protocol, 12 per cent use a combination of the above methodologies, and 10 per cent chose to use their own unique methodology.

 In terms of asset classes listed equities and corporate fixed income have the highest inclusion rates.

-This article was originally published on our sister website, Insurance Asset Management.
+This article originally appeared on our sister title, Insurance Asset Management.

 Recent Stories